 Fashion Revolution is a non-profit global movement based in over 100 countries around the world.
 They aim to transform the fashion industry with a focus on transparency in the fashion supply chain.
 With the main question being ‘Who Made My Clothes?’

-Here at Peregrine we are incredibly proud of our history.
-Thomas Glover started the family run business in 1796 in Leicestershire.
-The manufacturing company J.G.Glover has been passed down through eight generations of the Glover Family and we still manufacture everything in our own factory here in England.
+Here at Peregrine, we are incredibly proud of our history in manufacturing.
+Peregrine was set up by Thomas Glover in 1796 in Leicestershire.
+Peregrine has now been passed down through eight generations of the Glover Family and we still manufacture everything in our own factory here in England.